 OK, everyone, it’s time to get down to business.
 If you’re a food blogger and you’re working hard to get those page views up, grow your social stats, and improve your food photography, that’s all great, but it may not be enough.

 The first order of business is to determine what type of Food Blog Revenue Strategy you will pursue.
 The interesting thing, though, is that all of these strategies require some kind of sales.
 You’re either selling your blog to your readers, to brands, or to people who may be buying products on your site.
 Sometimes we’re doing all of the above!
-That’s why today we’re discussing Sales Skills Essentials!Thank goodness for moms and friends and people and kindred spirits in your life that help… Click To Tweet
+That’s why today we’re discussing Sales Skills Essentials!Thank goodness for moms and friends and people and kindred spirits in your life that help you when you’re feeling down.
+Click To Tweet

 I reached out to Sara because not only does she come from a different professional field, architecture, but she also spent some time in sales before pursuing a food blog.
 Interestingly enough, Sara describes the amount of time she spent in training to learn how to sell.
 I find that intriguing because I have lived under a false assumption — that people who are good at sales have a sort of innate skill.
 And I’m sure there are some people who are like that.

 The rest of us are so happy for you.
 (That’s best said with mock enthusiasm).

 Sara describes how she was very shy as a child and how that shyness followed her into her teens.
 And then when she was architecture school she had to defend her work twice weekly and what a difference that made.
 She learned to have confidence in her work.
 She learned she had to believe in the project before she could get others to buy into it as well.If I say Oh I know everything about everything, that’s the worse thing I can do to myself.
 I want to proceed with an open mind, learn from my experiences, and keep plugging forward.
 Click To Tweet